ayohrling/local_security_policy/README.md

       Change the system time
       Change the time zone
-      Configure registry policy processing:  Do not apply during periodic background processing Create a pagefile
+      Configure registry policy processing:  Do not apply during periodic background processing Configure registry policy processing:  Process even if the Group Policy objects have not changed Create a pagefile
       Create a token object
       Create global objects